 HIV and the hepatitis C virus (HCV) share many of the same characteristics, but there are also some very distinct differences in the way they are transmitted, how long each virus lives outside of the body, disease progression, and treatment.
-This post explores some of the similarities and differences between HIV and hepatitis C.
+This post explores some of the similarities and differences between HIV and HCV.

 Both HIV and hepatitis C are RNA viruses, but they are different types of RNA viruses – HIV is a retrovirus and HCV is a flavivirus.

-The HIV virus goes through a complex process where the virus inserts its generic material into the host DNA cell and uses the host genetic material to replicate.
+HIV goes through a complex process where the virus inserts its generic material into the host DNA cell and uses the host genetic material to replicate.
 HCV, on the other hand, uses the host’s cell to replicate, but does not insert itself into the host DNA.
 Those differences have major implications when discussing HIV and HCV treatment and disease progression – especially when co-infected.

-In the United States, it is estimated that more than 4 million Americans are infected with chronic hepatitis C compared to about 1.2 million who are estimated to be infected with HIV.
+In the United States, it is estimated that more than 4 million Americans are infected with chronic HCV compared to about 1.2 million who are estimated to be infected with HIV.
 Worldwide, the estimates are in the range of 40 million people infected with HIV compared to 170 million infected with HCV.

 HIV and hepatitis C are transmitted in similar ways – through blood routes, although there are clear differences in the risk of transmission.
 The hepatitis C virus is about 10 times more concentrated in blood than HIV.
 This means that the hepatitis C virus can be transmitted easier when any HCV-infected blood is involved.

 In the United States, one of the most common ways HIV is transmitted is through anal and vaginal sex.
 HIV can also be transmitted by sharing infected needles and an HIV positive mother can pass HIV to her child.